mccanne/sharkfest/README.md

 * rich API with many verbs for automation and tooling
 * let's look at a few use cases

-## Automatic Insights through Programmable Analytics
+## Automatic Insights with Programmable Analytics

 It's one thing to get data into a Zed lake, it's another to derive insights and automate that process...